awsdocs/amazon-ec2-user-guide-windows/doc_source/hibernate-spot-instances.md

 Spot Instance request type – Must be `persistent`\.
 You can't specify a launch group in the Spot Instance request\.
 EC2 Fleet or Spot Fleet request type – Must be `maintain`\.

-**Supported Windows operating systems**
-If you use one of the following operating systems, you must [install the hibernation agent](#install-spot-instance-hibernation-agent)\.
-Alternatively, use a supported AMI, which already includes the hibernation agent\.
-+ Windows Server 2008 R2 and later

 **Supported Windows AMIs**
 The following supported AMIs include the hibernation agent\.
+To use an earlier version of the following AMIs, you must [install the hibernation agent](#install-spot-instance-hibernation-agent)\.
 + Windows Server 2008 R2 AMI 2017\.11\.19 or later
 + Windows Server 2012 or Windows Server 2012 R2 AMI 2017\.11\.19 or later
 + Windows Server 2016 AMI 2017\.11\.19 or later
 + Windows Server 2019
+¹ To use an earlier version of the Ubuntu Xenial AMI, it must have an AWS\-tuned Ubuntu kernel \(`linux-aws`\) greater than 4\.4\.0\-1041\.
 For information about the supported Linux AMIs, see the [prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernate-spot-instances.html#spot-instance-hibernation-prerequisites) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Start the hibernation agent**